For British movie lovers Continental Film Review was their ticket across the English Channel.

 Raquel Welch's global hit One Million Years B.C. spawns another bad imitation.

 There's little to say about When Women Had Tails.
 It's terrible Italian slapstick, complete with pratfalls and camel flatulence, punctuating a story dealing with a group of isolated cavemen who discover their first woman—Senta Berger.
 They want to roast and eat her, but she convinces one of them there are other satisfactions she can provide.
 We imagine this involves a little eating too, and the movie would be better if it showed something along those lines, but no such luck.
 Blame Raquel Welch for this fiasco, because once again this is an attempt to replicate the formula of her smash hit One Million Years B.C.—a bad attempt, far worse than When Dinosaurs Ruled the Earth, which we talked about recently.
-If you truly desire you can watch When Women Had Tails on YouTube here.
-It takes a full twenty-one minutes of idiotic slapstickery for the cavemen to finally come across Berger, but after that the movie is watchable, we think.
+It takes a full twenty-one minutes of idiotic slapstickery before the cavemen finally come across Berger, and only after that point is the movie even watchable.
 It premiered in Italy as Quando le donne avevano la coda in October 1970, and had its U.S. unveiling today in 1973.
 Bad as it is, we can't resist these prehistoric fantasies, and we'll forge ahead bravely to the next.

 Horwitz uses another rising celebrity as a cover star.